 Christmas gets crazy in Bryson City NC, one of the most popular hubs for holiday celebrations in Western North Carolina.
 The shopping, the chilly mountain air, and the prevailing spirit are just part of what’s going down.

-The Great Smoky Mountain Railway runs Polar Express Christmas train tours through the Great Smoky Mountains throughout November and December.
+The Great Smoky Mountain Railway runs Polar Express Christmas train rides through the Great Smoky Mountains throughout November and December.

-If those tickets are sold out (or just too pricy for your budget), try the Drive-Through Smoky Mountain Christmas Light Spectacular, now in its 2nd year.
+If those tickets are sold out (or just too pricy for your budget), try the Drive-Through Smoky Mountain Christmas Light Spectacular.

 On the Friday after Thanksgiving, the Holiday Market will open, and the Downtown Light Display (with an oversized Christmas tree) will be lighting up the Downtown square.